derhuerst/generate-gtfs-flex/readme.md

 ## Getting started

-The scripts in this repo are written to be used with any GTFS feed.
-But there's also a file [`herrenberg-flex-rules.js`](herrenberg-flex-rules.js), which specifies the on-demand lines in [Herrenberg, Germany](https://en.wikipedia.org/wiki/Herrenberg) (part of [VVS](https://www.vvs.de)).
+The scripts in this repo are written to be used with any GTFS feed; They need a *rule file* that describes which GTFS Static routes to patch with GTFS Flex information.

+In addition, there are *rule files* for some projects that use this tool:

+- [`stadtnavi-herrenberg-flex-rules.js`](stadtnavi-herrenberg-flex-rules.js) – specifies the on-demand lines in [Herrenberg, Germany](https://en.wikipedia.org/wiki/Herrenberg) (part of [VVS](https://www.vvs.de)), used by [Stadtnavi Herrenberg](https://herrenberg.stadtnavi.de).

-The following steps will demonstrate how to use the scripts with `herrenberg-flex-rules.js`, in order to patch the [VVS GTFS feed](https://www.openvvs.de/dataset/e66f03e4-79f2-41d0-90f1-166ca609e491) with GTFS-Flex data.
+The following steps will demonstrate how to use `generate-herrenberg-gtfs-flex` with `stadtnavi-herrenberg-flex-rules.js`.
 You must have [Node.js](https://nodejs.org/) installed (which includes the [`npm` CLI](https://docs.npmjs.com/cli/v7)).

 ```bash
 # set up an empty npm project